zuri-training/proj_debtors-team-36/README.md

 * Track- Product Design

+## Design
+The design for this project was done by the product design team on figma.
+Check out the design [here](https://www.figma.com/file/OnOlNH07Q0By2YOEDJIhi4?node-id=417:2)

 ## Documentation
-A more detailed documentation on the updates and details of this project can be found here - "documentationLinkWhenReady"
+A more detailed documentation on the updates and details of this project can be found [here](https://docs.google.com/document/d/16CPt2fXZ0yxgzU6eVFkCaoYp0vyjdBYsWjMzPmxbdeQ/edit)

 ## Acknowledgements